thurn/violet/spells.md

   - types have vulnerabilities, e.g. cold is vulnerable to fire
 - Object/Tile Properties: On Fire, Ice-covered, Movable, In Darkness, Broken, Destroyed Waterlogged, electrified, acidic, snow-covered, oil-covered, metallic, wooden, living
+- Damaging enemy weapons
+- Tumbling and dodging
+- Disarming enemies

 # Magic

-Cancel: Counter target spell
-Disorient: Creature gets -7/-0 until end of turn Essence Scatter: Counter target creature spell
-Flashfreeze: Counter target red or green spell
-Jump: Target creature gains flying
-Negate: Counter target noncreature spell
-Twincast: Copy target instant or sorcery spell
-Divination: Draw two cards
-Fabricate: Search your library for an artifact
-Mind Spring: Draw X cards
-Ponder: Look at top 3 of library, put back in any order
-Sleep: Tap all creatures target player controls
-Time Warp: Take an extra turn after this one
-Tome Scour: Opponent puts 5 cards into graveyard
-Traumatize: Put half library into graveyard
-Ice Cage: Enchanted creature can’t attack/block/activate abilities until it is targeted
-Levitation: All creatures get flying
-Mind Control: Control enchanted creature
-Telepathy: Opponents reveal their hands
-Aetherspouts: Attacking creatures get put on top or bottom of opponent’s library
-Encrust: Permanent doesn’t untap and its abilities can’t be activated Void Snare: Return target nonland permanent to its owner’s hand Angel’s Mercy: Gain 7 life
-Celestial Purge: Exile black or red permanent
-Divine Verdict: Destroy attacking/blocking creature
-Fog: Prevent combat damage this turn
-Giant Growth: Creature gets +3/+3 this turn
-Glorious Charge: Creatures get +1/+1 this turn
-Harm’s Way: Redirect 2 damage
-Might of Oaks: Creature gets +7/+7 until end of turn
-Naturalize: Destroy artifact or enchantment
-Silence: Opponents can’t cast spells this turn
-Tempest of Light: Destroy all enchantments
-Windstorm: X damage to each creature with flying Bountiful Harvest: Gain life for each land
-Howl of the Night Pack: Summon a Wolf for each Forest Nature’s Spiral: Return permanent to hand
-Open the Vaults: Return artifacts and enchantments to battlefield
-Overrun: Creatures get +3/+3 and trample
-Planar Cleansing: Destroy nonland permanents
-Rampant Growth: Search library for basic land, put onto battlefield Solemn Offering: Destroy artifact or enchantment, gain 4 life Armored Ascension: Creature gets +1/+1 for each plains, has flying Entangling Vines: Enchanted creature doesn’t untap Holy Strength: Enchanted creature gets +1/+2
-Honor of the Pure: White creatures get +1/+1
-Indestructibility: Permanent is indestructible
-Lifelink: Creature has lifelink
-Oakenform: Enchanted creature gets +3/+3
-Pacifism: Enchanted creature can’t attack or block Back to Nature: Destroy all enchantments
-Battle Mastery: Enchanted creature has double-strike Marked by Honor: Enchanted creature gets +2/+2 and has vigilance Ignite Disorder: 3 damage divided between 1-3 white/blue creatures Kindled Fury: Target gets +1/0 and first strike until end of turn Lightning Bolt: 3 damage to creature/player
-Seismic Strike: Damage to creature = to mountains you have
-Shatter: Destroy artifact
-Trumpet Blast: Attacking creatures get +2/+0 until end of turn Act of Treason: Control creature until end of turn Burning Inquiry: Each player draws 3, then discards 3 at random
-Earthquake: X damage to each creature without flying
-Fireball: X damage evenly between any number of targets, +1 cost per target Panic attack: 3 target creatures can’t block this turn
-Pyroclasm: 2 damage to each creature
-Yawning Fissure: Each opponent sacrifices a land
-Firebreathing: For R, creature gets +1/+0 until end of turn
-Manabarbs: Damage players this turn when they tap for mana Act on Impulse: Exile the top 3 cards of library, you can play them until end of turn Circle of Flame: When a creature without flying attacks you, deal 1 damage to it Doom Blade: Destroy nonblack creature
-Tendrils of Corruption: Deal X damage to creature, you gain X life, X is amount of swamps
-Assassinate: Destroy tapped creature
-Consume Spirit: Deals X damage, you gain X life
-Deathmark: Destroy target green or white creature Diabolic Tutor: Search library for a card and put it into your hand
-Duress: Opponent reveals hand, you discard a non-creature, non-land card Mind Rot: Target player discards two cards
-Mind Shatter: Target player discards X cards at random Sign in Blood: Target player draws 2 cards and loses 2 life
-Megrim: When opponents discard a card, deal 2 damage to them Sanguine Blood: When you gain life, opponent loses life Soul Bleed: Creature’s controller loses 1 life at upkeep Underworld Dreams: 1 damage when opponent draws cards Unholy Strength: Creature gets +2/+1
-Weakness: Creature gets -2/-1
-Eternal Thirst: Gain +1/+1 when an opponent’s creature dies Feast on the Fallen: Get a +1/+1 counter if an opponent lost life last turn
-Necrobite: Target creature gains deathtouch Necromancer’s Stockpile: Discard a creature card: draw a card Stab Wound: Enchanted creature gets -2/-2
-Stain the Mind: Search target player’s graveyard, hand, and library for cards with a given name
+Counter target spell
+Counter target creature spell
+Counter target red or green spell
+Counter target noncreature spell
+Copy target instant or sorcery spell
+Draw two cards
+Search your library for an artifact
+Draw X cards
+Look at top 3 of library, put back in any order
+Take an extra turn after this one
+Enchanted creature can’t attack/block/activate abilities until it is targeted Control enchanted creature
+Redirect 2 damage
+Destroy artifact or enchantment
+Opponents can’t cast spells this turn
+Destroy all enchantments
+Gain life for each land
+Search library for basic land, put onto battlefield Destroy artifact or enchantment, gain 4 life
+Enchanted creature can’t attack or block
+Destroy all enchantments
+Destroy artifact
+Control creature until end of turn
+Each player draws 3, then discards 3 at random
+X damage to each creature without flying
+Damage players this turn when they tap for mana
+Exile the top 3 cards of library, you can play them until end of turn When a creature without flying attacks you, deal 1 damage to it Destroy nonblack creature
+Destroy tapped creature
+Deals X damage, you gain X life
+Destroy target green or white creature
+Search library for a card and put it into your hand Target player discards two cards
+Target player discards X cards at random
+Target player draws 2 cards and loses 2 life
+When opponents discard a card, deal 2 damage to them When you gain life, opponent loses life
+Creature’s controller loses 1 life at upkeep
+1 damage when opponent draws cards
+Gain +1/+1 when an opponent’s creature dies
+Get a +1/+1 counter if an opponent lost life last turn Discard a creature card: draw a card
+Return permanent to its owner's hand
+Draw two cards, discard a card
+Prevent damage this turn
+Look at top 5 cards of library, put back in any order Counter target spell unles controller pays 3
+Return target card from your discard pile to your hand When a player plays a blue spell, pay 1 to gain 1 life When you deal damage to an opponent draw a card
+When a creature dies, draw a card
+Search your library for a blue instant spell, put it into your hand

 # Spell Compendium
 - Absorb spell power into your own power